jarkki/mc-control/README_.md

 * [Armadillo](http://arma.sourceforge.net) (for matrices, vectors and random number generation)
 * [Boost](http://www.boost.org/)     (for boost::irange range-based iterator)

+For plotting you need
 * Python + numpy + [matplotlib](http://matplotlib.org/) for plotting

-If the compiler cannot find either of the libraries, modify the [makefile](Makefile), which has variables for custom header and library search paths for these libraries (boost is header only).
+If the compiler cannot find Armadillo or Boost, modify the [makefile](Makefile), which has variables for custom header and library search paths for these libraries (boost is header only).

 ## Compilation
 `mc-control` is a header-only library and uses some c++11 features.
-Just run `make` in the root directory to compile the example consumption model.
+Just run `make` in the root directory to compile the example optimal savings model.
 Edit the [makefile](Makefile) if armadillo or boost is not found.

 # Example